claudia-cortese/REPLYPROJECT-775701/README.md

   - **Classification Metrics**:
     - **Accuracy**: The ratio of correctly predicted instances to the total instances.
     - **Confusion Matrix**: Provides insights into the true positive, true negative, false positive, and false negative predictions.
-    - **ROC Curve and AUC**: The Receiver Operating Characteristic curve and the Area Under the Curve provide a graphical representation of the classifier's performance across different threshold values.

-#### Experiment 2: Autoencoder-based Clustering and Classification
+#### Experiment 2: Autoencoder-based Clustering

-- **Purpose**: To assess the effectiveness of traditional autoencoders in learning meaningful features for clustering and classification.
+- **Purpose**: To assess the effectiveness of traditional autoencoders in learning meaningful features for clustering.

-- **Baseline**: K-Means clustering on features extracted by the autoencoder and classification using an ANN trained on these features.
+- **Baseline**: K-Means clustering on features extracted by the autoencoder.

 - **Evaluation Metrics**:
-  - **Clustering Metrics**: Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index (same as for PCA-based features).
+  - **Clustering Metrics**: Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index.
-  - **Classification Metrics**: Accuracy, Confusion Matrix, and ROC Curve and AUC (same as for PCA-based features).

 #### Experiment 3: VAE-based Clustering and Classification